CodeLoki64/LearningFastAPI/README.md

 Now you are all good to go.

 ## Your first FastAPI app
 Now FastAPI depends on two main functions, post and get these is the backbone of the backend.
-Now to make your first api, I am writing the code for you, but for complex tasks you can try it yourself.
+Now to make your first api, create a file named "main.py", I am writing the code for you, but after this you are gonna do it yourself

 ```python